ZoetropeLabs/zoetrope.io/about.md

 Zoetrope labs is a specialist IoT consultancy and development company based in Bristol, UK

-Since 2013 we've consulted, designed, and developed solutions to make IoT a reality. we've worked with companies large and small to get industry leading hardware & software solutions to market.
+Since 2013 we've consulted, designed, and developed solutions to make the IoT a reality. we work with companies large and small to get industry leading hardware & software solutions to market.